Professional TrainingApply now for DUBLIN and CORK 2022

-Now enrolling for our Professional Training Course 2017
+Now enrolling for our Professional Training Course Dublin 2022 APPLY HERE

-Our professional training course closely follows European Education Guidelines laid down by the ECCH for the training of professional homeopaths.
+Our professional Homeopathy training course is fully accredited.
 There are eleven weekends a year from September to June and the course is designed to cater for students who have other work or home commitments.
 As well as intensive tuition on all aspects of homeopathy the School also includes many other vital aspects which make our course unique.
+Apply here

 Clinical experience is one of the core aspects of the course.
 It is an opportunity to put into practice what has been learned in theory and also to gain confidence and experience before commencing practice.
 Initially clinical experience begins with observation of experienced practitioners in a class room setting.

 In years three and four there is a dedicated school clinic in both Dublin and Cork.
 The clinic is where students have an opportunity to hone their case taking, observation, case analysis, prescribing and case management skills.
 Patients are seen by two or three students under the supervision of the clinic tutor.
 There is a video link-up to the rest of the year’s students so everyone can observe and take the case in real time.
 The clinic provides the time and space for each student to gain and develop the skills necessary to practice effectively and confidently after graduation.

 Counselling & Personal Development

 Becoming a homeopath is far more than academic study and attendance-it is a life changing process.
 Working with patients, dealing with health and disease, exploring energy medicine and engaging on deep levels with others, brings students into deeper aspects of life and deeper areas of themselves.
 Students on this journey discover many new and life changing things.
 They discover resources that they did not know they possessed.
 They find their belief systems challenged and enlarged.
 They encounter many paradigm shifts in their nature.
 They find a new meaning to their purpose in life.
 All in all they find that after four years they are in a place in their lives which is beyond what they imagined when they made their first contact with the school.